lawrnce/calendar/README.md

 <img src="/assets/preview.png" />
 </p>

-A calendar that highlights an array of dates taken from a an api endpoint.
+A calendar that highlights an array of dates taken from an api endpoint.

 ##Installation